Seahawks notes: What’s Pete Carroll’s magic number for balance? Carlos Dunlap again sits out practice

 Interestingly, offensive coordinator Brian Schottenheimer has mentioned a similar magic number, saying a combination of 53 rushing attempts and completions tends to be a strong barometer of success.

-“If you rushed the ball, say, 30 times and throw 23 completions, that was like the second determining factor of wins and losses after turnovers,” Schottenheimer said in 2018.
+“If you rush the ball, say, 30 times and throw 23 completions, that was like the second determining factor of wins and losses after turnovers,” Schottenheimer said in 2018.
 “Some weeks it’s going to be different, and it’s going to be 33 completions and 20 rushing attempts.”

 Carroll’s 50 number does check out.